The Ultimate Backyard Fire Pit Buying Guide for Pools and Patios

 Look up your local laws, regulations, and ordinances.

 There’s no “universal” fire pit code.
 A Northern California property may be significantly more restricted in its use of outdoor fires than a home in rural Arkansas.

 The best way to find relevant local codes is to hop on Google.

 Search terms like “fire pit regulations” and/or “fire pit codes,” followed by your town or county and your state.
 Any Google search recommendation you’ll see here should be performed without the quotation marks, because quotation marks will force Google to only search for results with the words you’ve quoted in the exact order you’ve quoted them.

-For example, River Pools is based in Warsaw, Virginia.
+We'll use Warsaw, Virginia as an example.
 Warsaw tends to follow building and fire codes set by Richmond County, and more broadly, by the state of Virginia.